kesimator/EdunovaJP28/README.md

-# java
+# Java learning
-Learning and starting with Java as my first program language with Python coming second parallel learning.
+Learning and starting with Java as my first program language.